Insights & Hubs | EPS Learning

 A Plan for Improvement

-In the fall of 2021, Corbin ISD leaders utilized ESSER funding to employ reading interventionists and to start using curriculum support programs like SPIRE and Sounds Sensible (SPIRE pre-Level 1), both multisensory Orton-Gillingham-based reading intervention programs, with 490 students across K–5 (377 in Grades K–2, 113 in Grades 3–5).
-Upon implementing these programs and analyzing initial assessments, educators found many students weren’t even ready for SPIRE Level 1; these students started with Sounds Sensible.
+In the fall of 2021, Corbin ISD leaders utilized ESSER funding to employ reading interventionists and to start using curriculum support programs like SPIRE and SPIRE Foundations: Sounds Sensible, both multisensory Orton-Gillingham-based reading intervention programs, with 490 students across K–5 (377 in Grades K–2, 113 in Grades 3–5).
+Upon implementing these programs and analyzing initial assessments, educators found many students weren’t even ready for SPIRE Level 1; these students started with SPIRE Foundations: Sounds Sensible.

 Each group shows tremendous growth, especially the most important group for reading acquisition: kindergartners, who showed an enormous 21% rate of improvement.
 First, third, fourth, and fifth grades also show robust growth, with an average of 7% improvement across all K–5 grades.
 Second graders, the hardest hit by pandemic learning loss combined with a teacher shortage and a choppy schedule, were the only group who didn’t show improvement, and the district is working directly to address those issues.